btylerh7/btylerh7/README.md

-I am a music teacher, programmer, and music producer.
-I love learning new things and creating new projects.

-I have experience in:
-- React
-- Svelte
-- Node.js
-- Express
-- Typescript

-I'm currently learning:
-- Swift (#swiftui)
-- Rust

-I am open to learning other technologies as well!
-Learning is exciting!

-Feel free to reach out to me at tylerhbaker99@gmail.com!
+Programmer by day, programmer by night.
+I never sleep

+## Some fun things about me
+- I love anime, language learning, and music. 🎬
+- I have a degree in music education, but I changed careers ♫
+- I actually like CSS, don't judge 😅

 <!---
 btylerh7/btylerh7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.